varnishcache/varnish-cache/doc/sphinx/reference/vcl.rst

 Backends can be probed to see whether they should be considered healthy or not.
+The return status can also be checked by using req.backend.healthy.

+Probes take the following parameters:

+.url
+  Specify a URL to request from the backend.
+  Defaults to "/".
+.request
+  Specify a full HTTP request using multiple strings.
+  .request will have \r\n automatically inserted after every string.
+  If specified, .request will take precedence over .url.
+.window
+  How many of the latest polls we examine to determine backend health.
+  Defaults to 8.
+.threshold
-The return status can also be checked by using req.backend.healthy .window is how many of the latest polls we examine, while .threshold is how many of those must have succeeded for us to consider the backend healthy.  .initial is how many of the probes are considered good when Varnish starts - defaults to the same amount as the threshold. .expected_response is the expected backend HTTP response code.
+  How many of the polls in .window must have succeeded for us to consider the backend healthy.
+  Defaults to 3.
+.initial
+  How many of the probes are considered good when Varnish starts.
+  Defaults to the same amount as the threshold.
+.expected_response
+  The expected backend HTTP response code.
+  Defaults to 200.
+.interval
+  Defines how often the probe should check the backend.
+  Default is every 5 seconds.
+.timeout
+  How fast each probe times out.
+  Default is 2 seconds.

 A backend with a probe can be defined like this, together with the backend or director:::